 12 Out-of-This-World Facts About 2001: A Space Odyssey

 Stanley Kubrick’s 2001: A Space Odyssey was a watershed moment in filmmaking.
 The epic sci-fi story of extraterrestrials and higher planes of existence bridged the gap between studio pictures and art films, all because of the inimitable genius of its writer/director.
-Here are 12 facts about the sci-fi classic, on the 50th anniversary of its release.
+Here are 12 facts about the sci-fi classic.

 2001: A Space Odyssey sprang from a February 1964 lunch between director Stanley Kubrick and Roger Caras, the publicist for Kubrick’s previous film Dr. Strangelove.
 Kubrick told Caras that for his next movie he wanted to do a movie about extraterrestrial life, which prompted Caras to suggest he get in touch with his friend, collaborator, and science fiction author, Arthur C. Clarke.